SirKaza/SirKaza/README.md

 # Hi there! 👋
 I'm **Marc Casanova**, a software engineer and passionate gamer.

-I'm currently at the final stages of a master's degree in AAA videogame programming in the UPC, where we are developing a custom engine and a game on top of it.
-I also have a Software Engineering degree in UB, where I learnt loads of other technologies and languages like Python, Java, NoSQL, VR, etc.
+I hold a Master's Degree in AAA Video Game Programming from UPC, where I contributed to the development of a custom game engine and a video game built on top of it.
+I also earned a Bachelor's Degree in Software Engineering from UB, gaining experience in a variety of technologies and fields such as Python, Java, NoSQL databases, and VR development.

-I love creating and exploring video games, watching series, anime, and movies. 🎮📺🍿

-I am planning a personal project to build a video game in Unreal Engine to further expand my knowledge and gain experience with GAS.
+Currently, I collaborate with an indie game studio on a Unreal Engine project using Blueprints as a side activity to keep improving my game development skills.

 ---